wajeht/udundi-coding-challenge/README.md

 # <p align="center">udundi-coding-challenge</p>
 <p align="center">A Fond-end Web Developer coding challenge for Udundi</p>

+# Time
+I'd recieved the challenge on Firday.
+I started working it on Friday at 8pm to 12am.
+This project tooke me roughly 2-3 hours to get the prototype done working.
+I spend the rest of the weekend fixing finish and touches.

 # Demo
 Visit the following url for prototype.
 ```